bdjohnson529/opencv_scripts/aerialtransform/README.md

 # Aerial Perspective Transform

-This library projects aerial imagery onto the ground, so images can be overlayed on a satellite map.
+This program projects aerial imagery onto the ground, so images can be overlayed on a satellite map.
 You can use the functions in this library to project aerial images taken by a drone onto Google Earth tiles.
 To perform the transformation, you will need imagery, GPS and attitude measurements.
 We mounted a camera, IMU and GPS receiver on a drone to obtain our datasets.

 ### Algorithm